liferay-design/liferay.design/src/markdown/team/chen-may.md

 ### Favorite hotkey?

 Command + Space = shift input language

 ### Advice for ambitious designers?

-Have big enough ambitious to match your talent.
+Have big enough ambitions to match your talent.

 ### Last book you read?